 This RICS report is the most thorough of the suite of RICS Home Surveys.
 It provides detailed advice on the condition of the property and describes identifiable risks and recommends any further actions or advice that should be taken.
 If required, an estimate of repairs can be provided.
 We can also provide a property valuation, if required, for an additional fee.

 It is particularly suitable for large, older or run-down properties, a property that is unusual or altered or where the client is planning major works.

-This RICS report covers the same items as the RICS Condition Report but also provides a property valuation, an insurance reinstatement figure, a list of problems that may affect the value of the property, advice on repairs and ongoing maintenance and issues that need further investigation.
+This RICS report covers the same items as the RICS Condition Report (with or without the option of a property valuation and an insurance reinstatement figure), a list of problems that may affect the value of the property, advice on repairs and ongoing maintenance and issues that need further investigation.

 It is suitable for helping the purchaser make an informed decision about buying the property – about the price being paid, any repairs of replacements required and what further advice should be taken.

 This RICS report is a report on the condition of the property including the structure, services, garage and outbuildings, the risks to the property and issues for legal advisers (e.g., regulations and guarantees).